Nephilim: In the Hebrew Bible

-In the Hebrew Bible, there are three interconnected passages referencing the nephilim.
-Two of them come from the Pentateuch.
+In the Bible, there are three interconnected passages referencing the nephilim.
+Two of them appear in the Torah.
 The first occurrence is in Genesis 6:1–4, immediately before the account of Noah's Ark.
 Genesis 6:4 reads as follows:

 The Nephilim were in the earth in those days, and also after that, when the sons of God came in unto the daughters of men, and they bore children to them; the same were the mighty men that were of old, the men of renown.

+"Those days" were a period when the human population on the earth had started to expand, when men began "to be plentiful on the earth".

 Where the Jewish Publication Society's translation simply transliterates the Hebrew nephilim as "Nephilim", the King James Version translates the term as "giants".

 The nature of the Nephilim is complicated by the ambiguity of Genesis 6:4, which leaves it unclear whether they are the "sons of God" or their offspring who are the "mighty men of old, men of renown".
-Richard Hess takes it to mean that the Nephilim are the offspring, as does P.W.
-Coxon.
+Richard Hess takes it to mean that the Nephilim are the offspring, as does P. W. Coxon.

 The second is Numbers 13:32–33, where ten of the Twelve Spies describe the Anakites (a Rephaite tribe) as descendants of the Nephilim:

 And there we saw the Nephilim, the sons of Anak, who come of the Nephilim; and we were in our own sight as grasshoppers, and so we were in their sight.

 Outside the Pentateuch there is one more passage indirectly referencing nephilim and this is Ezekiel 32:17–32.
 Of special significance is Ezekiel 32:27, which contains a phrase of disputed meaning.
 With the traditional vowels added to the text in the medieval period, the phrase is read gibborim nophlim ("'fallen warriors" or "fallen Gibborim"), although some scholars read the phrase as gibborim nephilim ("Nephilim warriors" or "warriors, Nephilim").
 According to R.S.
 Hendel, the phrase should be interpreted as "warriors, the Nephilim" in a reference to Genesis 6:4.
 The verse as understood by Hendel reads:

 They lie with the warriors, the Nephilim of old, who descended to Sheol with their weapons of war.
 They placed their swords beneath their heads and their shields upon their bones, for the terror of the warriors was upon the land of the living.

-B.R.
-Doak, on the other hand, proposes to read the term as the Hebrew verb "fallen" (נופלים nophlim), not a use of the specific term "Nephilim", but still according to Doak a clear reference to the Nephilim tradition as found in Genesis.
+B. R. Doak, on the other hand, proposes to read the term as the Hebrew verb "fallen" (נופלים nophlim), not a use of the specific term "Nephilim", but still according to Doak a clear reference to the Nephilim tradition as found in Genesis.